MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <li>File > Save As > Browse > Your XLSX folder location > Save as type: Excel Workbook.
 Do this for all twelve. </li>
 <li></li>
 </ol>

+  *Notice all your files sizes are smaller :clap:.*
 </details>